Selective Dorsal Rhizotomy (SDR)

 SDR Possible Complications

-The dorsal rhizotomy is a long and complex neurosurgical procedure.
-As in other major neurosurgical procedures, it presents some risks.
-Paralysis of the legs and bladder, impotence, and sensory loss are the most serious complications.
-Wound infection and meningitis are also possible, but they are usually controlled with antibiotics.
+The dorsal rhizotomy is a complicated neurosurgical procedure.
+As in other major neurosurgical procedures, it carries risks.
+Paralysis of the legs and bladder and sensory loss are the most severe complications.
+Wound infection and meningitis are also possible.
 Leakage of the spinal fluid through the wound is another risk.

-Abnormal sensitivity of the skin on the feet and legs is relatively common after SDR, but usually resolves within 6 weeks.
-There is no way to prevent the abnormal sensitivity in the feet.
+Abnormal sensitivity of the skin on the feet and legs is relatively common after SDR, but usually resolves in time.
+There is no way to prevent unusual sensitivity in the feet.
 Transient change in bladder control may occur, but this also resolves within a few weeks.
-A few of our patients have experienced urinary tract infections and pneumonia.

 Complications in our SDR Patients

-In our more than 3,000 selective dorsal rhizotomy patients, 4 patients had a spinal fluid leak that required surgical repair.
-A few children had spinal fluid collection under the skin but no surgery was needed.
-One patient developed anugulation of the spine (kyphosis) that required spine fusion.
-There was no long-term complications in any of patients who underwent surgery as early as 1987.
+In our more than 4,500 selective dorsal rhizotomy patients, 7 patients had a spinal fluid leak that required surgical repair.
+Two patients developed spine problems that required spine surgery.
+There were no long-term negative effects of SDR surgery complications of patients who underwent surgery as early as 1987.
 Our results indicate the long-term safety of selective dorsal rhizotomy.

 Outcome of Selective Dorsal Rhizotomy